bens-schreiber/virtual-packet-tracer/README.md

 Theres several bugs I've noticed when testing I'd also like to fix:
 - [x] ~~Creating multiple unique devices and deleting them can sometimes crash the sim~~
 - [x] ~~RSTP fails to block redundancies in advanced graphs under elapsed time (unit tests prove the alg works programmically, realtime simulation produces interesting edge cases)~~
+- [ ] Either change the default font or make all fonts a multiple of the default font size (10) to get rid of blur on WASM build
 - [ ] ...many small UI bugs